LisbonLisboaPortugal.com

 Oceanário de Lisboa

-The Oceanário stands as Lisbon's highlight for families, consistently ranking among Europe's top aquariums.
-The ingenious design creates the illusion of one massive ocean, though visitors actually explore five interconnected tanks.
-The central tank, viewable from two levels, houses sharks, rays, and a mesmerizing sunfish, while four surrounding habitats recreate Pacific, Atlantic, Indian and Antarctic environments.
+The Oceanário is Lisbon's standout attraction for families, and it genuinely deserves its reputation as one of Europe's best aquariums.
+The design is clever: it feels like you're looking into one vast ocean, though you're actually exploring five interconnected tanks.
+The central tank, which you can view from two levels, is home to sharks, rays and a mesmerizing sunfish, while four surrounding habitats recreate Pacific, Atlantic, Indian and Antarctic environments.

-Children inevitably gravitate toward the playful sea otters, whose antics provide endless entertainment, and the penguin habitat where these comical birds waddle and dive.
-Allow at least two hours for a visit, though engaged children often want longer.
+Children inevitably gravitate toward the sea otters, whose playful antics provide endless entertainment, and the penguin habitat where you can watch them waddle about and dive.
+Allow at least two hours for a visit, though many children want to stay longer.

 Website: oceanario.pt/